r-lib/actions/examples/README.md

 ## Commands workflow

-This workflow enables the use of 2 R specific commands in pull request issue comments. `/document` will use [roxygen2](https://roxygen2.r-lib.org/) to rebuild the documentation for the package and commit the result to the pull request. `/style` will use [styler](https://styler.r-lib.org/) to restyle your package.
+This workflow enables the use of 2 R specific commands in pull request issue comments. `\document` will use [roxygen2](https://roxygen2.r-lib.org/) to rebuild the documentation for the package and commit the result to the pull request. `\style` will use [styler](https://styler.r-lib.org/) to restyle your package.

 ## When it can they be used?